dotCMS/support-cache-debugger/README.md

 # README
 ----
-This is an example of how to create and load Jersey Based REST resources in dotCMS via OSGi
+This is an OSGi Plugin that enables certain REST Endpoints for Troubleshooting purposes

 ## How to build this example